abukowski21/SAMI3-GITM-python/README.md

 - These scripts can handle both GITM and SAMI model outputs.
 - Modifications to existing functions should be fairly easy (adding more models, different types of plots, etc.)
 - Contact the author with any questions, suggestions, issues, etc.
 - A number of examples of analysis scripts & other misc. usage is available in REFERENCE-examplenotebooks & ACTIVE_ANALYSIS.
 These will likely need to be moved to the root directory of the repository (and have their paths changed) to run.
-They are primarily posted to just show the capabilities & usage of the codebase, not for users to run & build on... but nothing is preventing you from doing that (other than missing the source data).
+They are primarily posted to just show the capabilities & usage of the code-base, not for users to run & build on... but nothing is preventing you from doing that (other than missing the source data).

 ## PULBICATIONS:

 Source code for publications can be found in the src_PUBLICATIONS folder.
-A README in that filder will direct you where to look for the source scripts for each paper which has used this repository.
+A README in that folder will direct you where to look for the source scripts for each paper which has used this repository.